data-edu/tidyLPA/README.md

 Example
 =======

-First, we can explore the Bayesian Information Criteria (BIC) or the Integrated Complete-data Likelihood (ICL) values, using the `explore_models_clust()` function:
+Here is a brief example using the built-in `pisaUSA15` dataset and variables for broad interest, enjoyment, and self-efficacy.
+See `?create_profiles_lpa` for more details and view the `Introduction to tidyLPA` vignette for more information.

 ``` r
 library(tidyLPA)
 ```

-Here is a brief exampleuUsing the built-in `pisaUSA15` dataset and variables for broad interest, enjoyment, and self-efficacy.
-See `?create_profiles_lpa` for more details and view the `Introduction to tidyLPA` vignette for more information.

 ``` r
 d <- pisaUSA15